 - Participants have the option of starting from the water or diving from the pool deck.
 Dive blocks should not be used.

 - Participants will not be evaluated on stroke techniques.

 - Participants are encouraged to use more efficient strokes such as freestyle or breaststroke when completing the fitness challenge.

 - Instructors may develop and practice stroke correction drills and practice drills for participants to help achieve endurance goals.

 - Participants are encouraged to track times and record personal bests.

 - This component may be practiced several times within the course.

 To successfully complete the Bronze Star course participants must complete several challenges.
-The endurance challenges in this course can be the most daunting.
+The Endurance Swim Challenge in this course can be the most daunting.
 Participants are encouraged to have strong swimming and endurance skills prior to registering or entering a Bronze Star course.